noop-inc/template-nodejs-vue/mcp-service/instructions.md

 ## Todo Item Schema

 - `id`: Randomly generated version 4 UUID that serves as an identifier for the todo item. **Do not expose to end users in client responses.** Used to identify links between todo items and images.
-Cannot be modified after creation.
+Not modifiable.
 Type: string.
 - `description`: Description of the todo item.
-Can be modified after creation.
+Modifiable.
 Type: string.
 Maximum length: 256 characters.
 - `created`: Unix timestamp in milliseconds representing when the todo item was created, relative to the Unix Epoch.
-Cannot be modified after creation.
+Not modifiable.
 Type: integer.
 - `completed`: Completion status of the todo item.
-Can be modified after creation.
+Modifiable.
 Type: boolean.
 Default: false.
 - `images`: List of randomly generated version 4 UUIDs that serve as identifiers for images linked to the todo item.
 Between 0 and 6 (inclusive) images can be linked to a todo item.
 This field will be omitted if there are no linked images. **Do not expose to end users in client responses.** Used to identify links between todo items and images.
-Cannot be modified after creation.
+Not modifiable.
 Type: array of strings.
 Optional.

 **Example Todo Item:**